H.R. 6392: Home School Graduation Recognition Act

 Federal student aid administrators

-They would need to apply the updated definition when reviewing student eligibility under the Higher Education Act.
+They would need to apply the updated definition when reviewing student eligibility for federal aid.

 They could still face uneven outcomes if their state's laws do not clearly recognize their homeschool setting in the way the bill requires.